Foreign fund managers untroubled by Russian 'oligarch list'

 “There is just a very big contrast between people’s worries and unnecessary panic and the fundamentals that are extremely healthy.
 Russia is one of those markets that tends to throw up those opportunities when people worry excessively,” he added.

-The index ended 2017 flat, compared to MSCI’s wider emerging markets benchmark .MSCIEF which soared 34 percent.
+The index ended 2017 flat, compared to MSCI’s wider emerging markets benchmark which soared 34 percent.

 The first sanctions round in 2014 cause an even bigger reaction, triggering huge selloffs across Russia’s currency, bonds and stocks.